The Shadow AI Problem

 | Best for | Visibility, compliance audits | Active security enforcement |

-- Deploy MCP Watch to discover existing shadow servers
+- Deploy Detect to discover existing shadow servers and skills

-- Deploy Hooks to control what those servers can do
+- Deploy Enforce to control what shadow MCP servers can do